unibo-spe/spe-slides/content/extra/kubernetes/_index.md

 - Contexts declare the user to use to connect to a specific cluster.
 - You can define multiple contexts to connect to clusters.
-- You can connect to a single context at a time,
+- You can be connected to a single context at a time,
   - and switch between them using the `kubectl config use-context` command.
 <div class="custom">